percona/pmm-doc/docs/details/query-analytics.md

 ## Understanding buckets
 - A bucket contains all the data captured during a one-minute interval.

-- once a bucket is created it is sent to PMM Server where it is parsed and saved in the clickhouse database.
-All QAN related data is stored there.
-Clickhouse is part of PMM Server, or you can use an external one
+-  Once a bucket is created, it is sent to the PMM Server, where it is parsed and saved in the ClickHouse database.
+All QAN-related data is stored in ClickHouse, which can be either part of the PMM Server or an external instance.

 - queries in buckets are aggregated by query ID.
 It means one row in list overview for all queries with same query ID
 - query IDs are calculated different depends on technology and query source
 **MySQL**